-Beginning with this Meeting, we are implementing a majority voting requirement in uncontested elections of directors.
-Accordingly, under our Bylaws, a nominee for director will be elected to the Board if the votes cast for such nominee's election exceed the votes cast against such nominee's election; abstentions and broker non-votes not counted as a vote cast either "for" or "against" that nominee's election and therefore have no effect.
+Under our Bylaws, a nominee for director will be elected to the Board if the votes cast for such nominee's election exceed the votes cast against such nominee's election; abstentions and broker non-votes not counted as a vote cast either "for" or "against" that nominee's election and therefore have no effect.

-In connection with the implementation of a majority voting standard in our bylaws, the Board approved and adopted a Director Resignation Policy on February 13, 2019 for directors who fail to receive the required number of votes in an uncontested election in accordance with our Bylaws.
-The policy requires that the Board will nominate for election or reelection only a candidate who agrees to tender an irrevocable resignation that will be effective upon (i) the failure to receive the required vote at any future annual meeting at which he or she faces re-election; and (ii) Board acceptance of such resignation.
+The Board approved and adopted a Director Resignation Policy on February 13, 2019 for directors who fail to receive the required number of votes in an uncontested election in accordance with our Bylaws.
+The policy requires that the Board will nominate for election or re-election only a candidate who agrees to tender an irrevocable resignation that will be effective upon (i) the failure to receive the required vote at any future annual meeting at which he or she faces re-election; and (ii) Board acceptance of such resignation.
 The policy further states that upon any candidate failing to be elected in an election at which majority voting applies, the Nominating and Corporate Governance Committee will meet to consider the tendered resignation and make a recommendation to the Board concerning the action, if any, to be taken with respect to the resignation.
 The policy provides that the Board will then consider and act upon the Nominating and Corporate Governance Committee's recommendation within 90 days of certification of the vote at the annual meeting.
 The Board may accept the resignation, refuse the resignation, or refuse the resignation subject to such conditions designed to cure the underlying cause as the Board may impose.
 Promptly following the decision regarding the tendered resignation, the policy states that we will file with the SEC a current report on Form 8-K disclosing the decision with respect to the resignation, describing the deliberative process and, if applicable, the specific reasons for rejecting the tendered resignation.